 All make up days must be approved and scheduled with the Clinical Coordinator in agreement with the Clinical Preceptor.
-No make-up days are permitted when the University is closed due to university observed holidays and during the week in December.
+No make-up days are permitted when the University is closed due to observed holidays and other designated days.

 Grade drops as indicated below will occur unless special circumstances exist (must be approved by program faculty.